 Income Deprivation Affecting Children Index (IDACI)

 IDACI was developed by the Department for Communities and Local Government (CLG), now the Ministry of Housing, Communities & Local Government (MHCLG).
 The index is based on Super Output Areas (SOAs) in England.
 Each SOA is given a rank between 1 and 32,482 where 1 is the most deprived SOA.
 IDACI is a subset of the Income Deprivation Domain of the Index of Multiple Deprivation.
 Each SOA is given a score showing the percentage of pupils aged under 16 that live in families that are income deprived, i.e. they are in receipt of certain benefits and their equivalised income is below 60 per cent of the median before housing costs.
-Further information about IDACI can be found on the gov.uk website.
+Further information about IDACI can be found on the gov.uk website (opens in a new tab).

 Local Authority District (LAD) data and Opportunity Areas

 This release presents full breakdowns of national figures down to both local authority (LA) and local authority district (LAD) level.
 Some local authorities (those with an area code starting with E06, E08 or E09) share the same boundary as the local authority district.
-Also presented are figures for the 12 Opportunity Areas (Fenland & East Cambridgeshire Opportunity Area is the combination of the Fenland and East Cambridgeshire local authority districts).
+Also presented are figures for the pre 2022 12 Opportunity Areas (Fenland & East Cambridgeshire Opportunity Area is the combination of the Fenland and East Cambridgeshire local authority districts).

 Data are disaggregated to a more granular level of geography (local authority district) and by pupil groups relating to socio-economic background (FSM and disadvantage).